James Stuart, 4th Earl of Moray

 The Earl and Countess refurbished their house at Donibristle, employing English artisans including painters, Edward Arthur and George Crawford.
 They installed a fountain with a bronze figure of Mercury.
 The Countess lived as a widow till 1683, she maintained Moray House in Edinburgh and its gardens, and planted woods at Donibristle.

-In 1677 and 1679 there were portraits of "Lord Doune" and Ham House in "Her Grace's Bed Chamber", possibly of this Lord Moray before 1638 as "Lord Doune" or his nephew, James, also Lord Doune, who married Katerine Tollemache in December 1677.
+In 1677 and 1679 there were portraits of "Lord Doune" and Ham House in "Her Grace's Bed Chamber", possibly of this Lord Moray before 1638 as "Lord Doune" or his eldest son, James, also Lord Doune, who married Katherine Tollemache in December 1677.
 A portrait of Katherine, Lady Doune at Ham was the work of Lodewijk van der Helst.
 Ham belonged to the earl's brother-in-law, John Maitland, 1st Duke of Lauderdale, whose first wife was Lady Anne Home.